General Strike, Barcelona, February 2019

 “C’mon, Danny!”
 Said the P.E. teacher.
 “Friday run!”

-I don’t think he even realized we’d been on strike.
+It was over so quickly that I don’t think he even realized we’d been on strike.

 I rolled my eyes, got up, and did the damn run.
 It was my first protest, and it failed miserably.